Sleep Now in the Fire: Music video

 "We decided to shoot this video in the belly of the beast", said Moore, who was detained by police for an hour and threatened with arrest during the shooting of the video, as Moore had a permit to film on the steps of City Hall but not in the surrounding street.

-During the 2016 US Election, the video was noted for its inclusion of a shot of a man holding a "Donald J Trump for President" placard, during Trump's first run for president in the 2000 US Election.
+During the 2016 presidential election, the video was noted for its inclusion of a shot of a man holding a "Donald Trump for President" placard during Trump's first run for president in the 2000 election.